Kevin Mackey: Cleveland State

 Even with the probation, Mackey still reckoned as a rising star in the collegiate ranks.
 Cleveland State knew this, and signed him to a two-year, $300,000 contract in July 1990 (US$ in dollars).
 However, on July 13—only a few days after he signed his contract—Cleveland police, acting on a tip, pulled him over after he drove left of center.
 He was arrested for driving under the influence and having an open container.
 It subsequently emerged that he'd sprayed his mouth with a breath spray before taking a Breathalyzer test at the police station.
 Since breath spray can alter the results of Breathalyzer tests, police took a urine sample, which revealed traces of cocaine.

 The Wednesday after his arrest, Mackey held a press conference in which he acknowledged a long-running problem with substance abuse.
 He also announced that he planned to go into rehab, and his lawyer asked Cleveland State to let him go on a leave of absence so he could complete it.
 However, Cleveland State refused to do so and fired him, with the school president saying Mackey had effectively "fired himself."
 Mackey subsequently pleaded no contest and in lieu of prosecution, he was ordered confined to a rehabilitation center for 60 days.

 In 2009, Mackey told the New York Times that at the time of his arrest, he'd been an alcoholic for many years and had begun using cocaine shortly after the 1986 NCAA Tournament.
-He said that he thought he was able to control it, and didn't realize how serious the problem was until his arrest.
+He said that he thought he was able to control it, and did not realize how serious the problem was until his arrest.
 However, he has remained sober for over 20 years.
 Many of Mackey's former players later said that they learned from Mackey's experience and how it humbled him.
 He remains very much in the good graces of Cleveland State fans.
 During the 20-year reunion of the 1986 Cinderella run, Mackey received a standing ovation.